Ryu204/cfgsave/README.md

 The tool is however designed to work with a version control system (VCS), such as **Git**.
 By manually copying files into a common directory, **cfgsave** reduces the need to rely on symlinks.
 The user only has to manage VCS inside one directory.

+Since this tool is way too simple, it's recommended to only manually track files the user **explicitly** edits.

 # Usage

 ## Options